siddharth23k/EV-Smart-Management-System/README.md

   - Domain adaptation
   - Validation on real driving datasets
 - Reaction latency, road conditions, and driver intent beyond braking are not modeled.
+- GA optimization results shown are from a reduced local run; a full GPU run is needed for meaningful hyperparameter search.

 ---